Is Your Older Dog Becoming Aggressive? How To Handle Behavior Changes

 • Excessive panting

-Dogs who are uncomfortable or achy might not want to be touched, and they can react to someone reaching out with preemptive growling, a warning air snap to discourage contact or even an actual bite.
+Dogs who are uncomfortable or achy might not want to be touched, and they can react to someone reaching out with preemptive growling, a warning air snap to discourage contact, or even an actual bite.

-Solutions for Your Dog’s Aggressive Behavior When It’s Due to Pain
+Solutions for Dog Aggression Due to Pain

 Pet parents should work with their veterinarian to diagnose the medical issue behind their dog’s pain and treat it accordingly.